🚚 Free delivery in France from %currency%%amount% of purchase

 Is gum arabic dangerous?

 Gum arabic is recognized as safe (GRAS status in the United States, E414 in Europe).
 However, excessive consumption may cause bloating in sensitive individuals.
-It is advisable to increase doses gradually.
+It is recommended to increase the dosage gradually.
 When inhaled as vapor, it may trigger asthma attacks in people with allergies.

 What is the difference between gum arabic and guar gum?

-Gum arabic comes from acacia trees and acts as an emulsifier and prebiotic.
-Guar gum comes from a legume and is mainly used as a thickener.
-Gum arabic is less viscous but has superior health properties.
+Gum arabic is derived from the acacia tree and acts as an emulsifier and prebiotic.
+Guar gum is derived from a legume and is primarily used as a thickener.
+Gum arabic is less viscous but has superior health benefits.

 Can gum arabic be purchased at a pharmacy?

-Yes, gum arabic is available in pharmacies and drugstores, usually in powder or capsule form as a dietary supplement.
-You can also find it in herbalist shops and specialized online stores such as Real & Roots.
+Yes, gum arabic is available at pharmacies and drugstores, usually in powder form or as capsules sold as a dietary supplement.
+You can also find it at herbal shops and specialty online stores such as Real & Roots.

 Where does Real and Roots gum arabic come from?

-Our gum arabic comes from Mauritania, where it is harvested using traditional methods that respect the environment and local communities.
-Mauritania, once the world's second largest exporter, produces gum of exceptional quality.
+Our gum arabic comes from Mauritania, where it is produced using traditional methods that respect the environment and local communities.
+Mauritania, once the world’s second-largest exporter, produces gum of exceptional quality.